Konstantin Bernhard von Voigts-Rhetz

-Konstantin Bernhard von Voigts-Rhetz (16 July 1809 – 14 April 1877) was a Prussian general who served in the Austro-Prussian War and the Franco-Prussian War.
+Konstantin Bernhard von Voigts-Rhetz (16 July 1809 – 13 April 1877) was a Prussian general who served in the Austro-Prussian War and the Franco-Prussian War.

 Biography

-Voights-Rhetz was born in Seesen in the Duchy of Brunswick, then part of the short-lived Kingdom of Westphalia.
-He entered the Adolfinum-Gymnasium in Bückeburg at the age of 10, and would excel in math, science, history and geography.
-Voigts-Rhetz entered the Prussian 9th Infantry Regiment in 1827 and was made an officer in 1829.
+Konstanz Bernhard von Voigts-Rhetz was born in Seesen in the Duchy of Brunswick, then part of the short-lived Kingdom of Westphalia.
+He was the son of the forestry, government and departmental councilor Viktor August Wilhelm Arnold von Voigts-Rhetz (1775–1841) and his wife Dorothea "Dorette" Julie Karoline, née von Uslar (1782–1865) He entered the Adolfinum-Gymnasium in Bückeburg at the age of 10, and would excel in math, science, history and geography.

+Voigts-Rhetz entered the Prussian 9th Infantry Regiment (called Colbergsches) in Stettin on 12 October 1826, was promoted from Unteroffizier to Portepee-Fähnrich on 15 November 1827 and was made an officer (2nd Lieutenant) on 12 February 1829.
 Between 1833 and 1835 Voigts-Rhetz attended the Prussian Military Academy.
 In 1837 he was attached to the topography division.
-He joined the General Staff in 1839 and was promoted to captain in 1841 and major in 1847.
+He joined the General Staff in 1839 and was promoted to captain on 12 April 1842 and major on 1 April 1847.

 Voigts-Rhetz joined the staff of the V Corps in 1847.
 When revolutions broke out in 1848 he helped suppress the insurrection in Posen.
 After the insurrection was quelled Voigts-Rhetz engaged in a dispute with the royal commissioner for Posen, General Karl Wilhelm von Willisen.
 Both Voigts-Rhetz and Willisen used the press to justify their actions.